 Next morning we wake just before dawn.
 After a relaxed breakfast with Li Manshan and his wife, a guy shows up to ask him for a “determining the date” prescription (see my book, pp.185–9): it’s for “moving the earth”, so Li Manshan writes it on red paper.

 We stroll over to the site of the old Zhenwu miao temple (see map), hoping naively to find a neglected stele like we did for the Fodian miao and Sanqing dian temples (my book, pp.46–9), but there’s nothing to see at all.
 The woman living opposite invites us in for a chat; she’s a Protestant, one of a tiny community that has sprung up in the village over the last few years.
 Hedging her bets, she has a Xi Jinping poster on the wall, next to her Christian calendar.
 Li Manshan is always affable, popular with everyone.
 It’s getting quite hot, so I leave my jumper at her place.

-I’ve long wanted to visit Shankoutou (pronounced Shankioutou!), the next village south, 2 Chinese li (1 kilometer) distant—mainly because it’s so tiny.
+I’ve long wanted to visit Shankoutou (the kou pronounced kio in Yanggao dialect!), the next village south, 2 Chinese li (1 kilometre) distant—mainly because it’s so tiny.
 When I ask Li Manshan, “Is there a temple there?” he replies, “Every house is a temple!”
 I can’t think how to convey the wryness of this aperçu.